 How to make Minestrone Soup

-- Next you’ll toss in the tomatoes, chicken broth, and beef broth and bring to a boil.
-Stir in the beans and pasta and cook until the pasta and vegetables are tender, about 10 minutes.
-Stir in the spinach and cook until wilted, about 1 minute.
-Remove from heat and stir in the basil and lemon juice.
+- Finishing Touches: Stir in the spinach and cook until wilted, about 1 minute.
+Then stir in the basil and lemon juice.
 Season with salt and pepper, as needed.

 - Same thing goes for the beans!
-I love the combination of Kidney beans and Cannellini beans, but you can use two cans of one variety if preferred.
+I love the combination of kidney beans and cannellini beans, but you can use two cans of one bean variety if preferred.
+Or use chickpeas, navy beans, etc.

 - You can use fresh or frozen green beans, and if you’re using frozen, don’t worry about thawing them first.